ublue-os/bazzite/README.md

 Despite this project also being image-based you are able to install any Fedora package straight from the command line.
 These packages will persist across updates <sub><sup>(So go ahead and install that obscure VPN software you spent an hour trying to get working in SteamOS)</sup></sub>.
 Additionally, Bazzite is updated multiple times a week with packages from upstream Fedora, giving you the best possible performance and latest features - all on a stable base.

-Bazzite ships with the latest Linux kernel and SELinux enabled by default with full support for secure boot and disk encryption, making this a sensible solution for general computing <sup><sub>(Yes, you can print from Bazzite)</sub></sup>.
+Bazzite ships with the latest Linux kernel and SELinux enabled by default with full support for secure boot and disk encryption, making this a sensible solution for general computing. <sup><sub>(Yes, you can print from Bazzite)</sub></sup>

 ![KDE Vapor Theme](/repo_content/desktop1.png?raw=true "KDE Vapor Theme")
 ![KDE VGUI2 Theme](/repo_content/desktop2.png?raw=true "KDE VGUI2 Theme")